 Although the rowboats and gondola rides in Central Park are only available for rent April through November, The Loeb Boathouse in Central Park is a fabulous spot for a romantic photo-op.
 The boathouse is the only venue right on the lake, affording beautiful photography in a natural setting right in the middle of Manhattan.
 It’s also a short walk to the iconic Bethesda Fountain.
 After capturing the perfect snapshot, enjoy a creative menu and outstanding service at the Lakeside Restaurant, enjoying the view indoors and out.

 Yes, it makes every list of the most romantic spots in New York City, and for good reason: The Empire State Building is so completely ingrained in the city’s history and skyline, as well as being a star attraction in so many classic films.
 And with the 365-degree view afforded so high above Manhattan, it’s easy to see why it’s one of New York’s most romantic spots for photos, day and night.

 It’s also one of the most photographed buildings in the world.
 The open-air Observation Deck in on the 86th floor and is immediately recognizable from such movies as “Sleepless in Seattle” and “The Producers.”
 You can choose which part of Manhattan you prefer for your photo’s backdrop — or snap several shots to capture it all.
 For an even more elevated experience, visit the Top Deck on the 102nd floor.

 Spyglass® Rooftop Bar

-In midtown Manhattan close to Bryant Park, the Theatre District and Times Square — and with the sartorial gastropub AVA Social on the first floor — Archer wins at love.
-Share romance and bar bites, head up to Spyglass for a handcrafted cocktail with a knockout view and stay overnight in one of Archer’s luxe guest rooms or suites.
+In midtown Manhattan close to Bryant Park, the Theatre District and Times Square — and with Midtown's new favorite gathering spot, AKB, on the first floor — Archer wins at love.
+Share romance and bar bites, head up to Spyglass for a handcrafted cocktail with a knockout view and stay overnight in one of Archer’s luxe guest rooms.
 Breakfast in bed?
 Why not?